The way he’s leaving wouldn’t say much to someone just casually walking by. After all, it’s so casual, so calm, so commonplace.

 The second man says, “What crocodiles?”

-Bartholomew Wayne Jackson – who went by Jack because he hated both his first and last name, but didn’t want to upset his family by changing his name – looked like the kind of man that would have “fit the profile”.
+Bartholomew Wayne Jackson – who went by Jack because he hated both his first and middle name, but didn’t want to upset his family by changing his name – looked like the kind of man that would have “fit the profile”.
 The kind of man that looked like he could have easily hunched over and started loping about like an angry gorilla what with his muscled arms and nearly Cro-Magnon facial features.
 He looked like the kind of man that, at a glance, you might equate to orcish stock if orcs were real.
 And, of course, if we still lived in a world where the idea of an orc was synonymous with a monster.